ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/firewall.md

 The following arguments are supported:

 * `name` - (Optional) Name of an existing firewall rule that you want to search for.
+Search by name is case-insensitive, but the whole resource name is required (we do not support partial matching).
 * `id` - (Optional) ID of the firewall rule you want to search for.
 * `datacenter_id` - (Required) The Virtual Data Center ID.
 * `server_id` - (Required) The Server ID.